dev7060/MAMJ-Downloader/README.md

 # MAMJ-Downloader
-Feed multiple links to download at once via arguments or through files containing the links.
+Feed multiple links at once via arguments or through files containing the links.
 Downloads are done with FCFS priority.

 ### Usage
 ***General format***

-	mamj -u [links separated by space] -f [filenames separated by spaces]
+	mamj -u [links separated by space] -f [filenames separated by space]

 #### For example
 ***Multiple links + Multiple files***